adjtomo/seisflows/docs/index.rst

 Examples: Available For Download
 --------------------------------

-We have prepared a 2D waveform inversion example inexpensive enough to run comfortably on almost any laptop, desktop, or cluster.
+We have prepared a 2D waveform inversion example that is inexpensive enough to run comfortably on almost any laptop, desktop, or cluster.
 To run this simple checkboard inversion, see these step-by-step :doc:`instructions <instructions_remote>`.

 Some additional examples are available for download.
-Please review the instructions for the 2D checkerboard test case to get a sense for how to run any of the other test cases.
-Despite differences in computational cost, the procedure for these other examples is largely the same as for the 2D checkerboard test case.
+Please review the instructions for the 2D checkerboard test case to get a sense for how to run these other inversions.
+Aside from differences in computational cost and under-the-hood `solver <http://seisflows.readthedocs.org/en/latest/manual/manual.html#solver-configuration>` and `system <http://seisflows.readthedocs.org/en/latest/manual/manual.html#system-configuration>` details, each of these inversion examples runs in basically the same way.

 Some 2D examples based on the Marmousi model are available `here <http://tigress-web.princeton.edu/~rmodrak/2dElastic>`_.